Product News

 That’s it?

 AI can seem monstrous, given its many uses and how it’s discussed in the media at times.
 But what’s been described here is the extent to which Luna uses AI to help students.
-It can be likened to having a really, really, really clever person pick out the bits they need to learn from and turn them into questions.
+It can be likened to having a a very smart and efficient assistant pick out the bits the user needs to learn, and then turn them into questions.
 It’s a huge timesaver, and it helps with the beginning of the learning process.